 Note: The access points that you want Avalanche to configure and manage must be on the same subnet as the agent.

 To configure your access points to use Avalanche

-1 From the main menu, click Network Management.
+1 In the Navigation Menu, click Network Management.
 The Network Management page appears.